The great weight loss debate

-Water will take off the edge of your hunger and you can add a few drops of apple cider vinegar to give it more body and add to your weight loss effort .
+Water will take off the edge of your hunger and you can add a few drops of apple cider vinegar to give it more body and add to your weight loss effort.
 Drink a glass of water before meals, this helps with digestion and gives your stomach more of a full feeling so that you will eat less .
-You can drink coffee or tea or if you prefer something cold squeeze some lemon into a glass of water.
+You can drink coffee or tea or if you prefer something cold, have a glass of water and squeeze some lemon into it.

 5.Eat the right foods

-Starting with breakfast I would ditch most breakfast cereals as most have added sugar.Read carefully the contents and don’t be fooled by so called healthy alternatives.
-Avoid cereals made from wheat and corn,personally the only cereal I eat is oats.
-If cereals don’t appeal to you eggs are excellent for making a good and healthy breakfast , scrambled ,fried or hard boiled you can vary with lean bacon ,onions ,peppers, tomato’s or stir fried veggies.
+Starting with breakfast I would ditch most breakfast cereals as most have added sugar.Read carefully the contents and don’t be fooled by so-called healthy alternatives.
+Avoid cereals made from wheat and corn, personally, the only cereal I eat is oats.
+If cereals don’t appeal to you eggs are excellent for making a good and healthy breakfast, scrambled, fried or hard-boiled you can vary with lean bacon, onions, peppers, tomatoes or stir-fried veggies.

-Good – Honey is a healthy alternative to sugar but should be used conservatively .
-Chocoholics should try eat dark chocolate with a 70% or more coco content a this helps with weight loss.Pineapple and many other fruits are a great alternative if you crave something sweet .
+Good – Honey is a healthy alternative to sugar but should be used conservatively.
+Chocoholics should try eat dark chocolate with a 70% or more cocoa content a this helps with weight loss.Pineapple and many other fruits are a great alternative if you crave something sweet.

-Bad- Too much animal products especially if its contains excess amounts of fat like fatty mince for example and fatty chicken skin. .
-Good – Lean chicken ,fish , lean beef ,nuts ,fruits and vegetables especially green leafy veggies.
+Bad- Too much animal products especially if it contains excess amounts of fat like fatty mince for example and fatty chicken skin.
+Good – Lean chicken, fish, lean beef, nuts, fruits, and vegetables especially green leafy veggies.

-This is a general outline to good eating habits and is not a specific diet ,but I have used these basic principles to good effect for over 20 years.If you are looking for a specific diet you can compare to the above to get a good idea if the diet is worth trying out or not, beware of strange diets that promise quick results and leave you hungry .Rather make it a long term challenge to change and adapt to a healthy lifestyle of eating applying discipline and common sense.
+This is a general outline of good eating habits and is not a specific diet, but I have used these basic principles to good effect for over 20 years.If you are looking for a specific diet you can compare to the above to get a good idea if the diet is worth trying out or not, beware of strange diets that promise quick results and leave you hungry.Rather make it a long-term challenge to change and adapt to a healthy lifestyle of eating, and applying discipline and common sense.